 The Vikings maintain an impressive record.
 In the past two decades, almost every Mercer sport has advanced to national tournaments.
 Seven have done so 26 times since 2010, three in the 2021-2022 season: baseball and men's and women's tennis.
-In 2017, Vikings baseball finished second in the nation, as did men's tennis in 2016.
+Vikings baseball finished as national runners-up twice in the past five years, most recently in 2022, and reached the NJCAA World Series four times in the last 10 years.
+Men's tennis has qualified for seven of the last 10 national championships.